colevandersWands/mixiting/README.md

 ## pitch

 Something is missing in open computing education.
 Something between an online learning platform and a full Learning Management System.
-Come learn how HackYourFuture Belgium manages 40+ students at a time with with (almost) nothing but a GitHub account and standard collaborative workflows.
+Come learn how HackYourFuture Belgium manages 40+ students at a time with (almost) nothing but a GitHub account and standard collaborative workflows.

 ## description